lenincompres/f26-ima-few/week 02/README.md

 Do not worry about visual polish yet.

-Next week, CSS will give us a new set of tools for shaping attention through typography, color, spacing, and visual form.
+Next week, **CSS** will give us a new set of tools for shaping attention through typography, color, spacing, layout, and visual form.

 ---

-## 2. Test It on Someone
+## 3. Test It on Someone

-Give your experience to another person.
+Give your experience to someone who has not been working on it with you.

 Try not to explain how to use it.

-Watch what they do.
+Watch what happens.

-Notice:

-- Where do they click first?
-- Do they understand where they can go?
-- Do they hesitate?
-- Do they do something you did not expect?
+Record at least one thing that:

-- Do they miss something you thought was obvious?
+- Surprised you
+- Confused them
+- They did differently than you expected
+- You wanted to explain or correct

 You do not need to fix everything immediately.

 First, **notice what happened**.

-Record something from the experience in your Field Notes.

 ---

-## 3. Field Notes
+## 4. Field Notes

 Add your **Week 02 Field Notes** wherever you are keeping your Field Notes.

-Include a link to them from our class Field Notes page if you have not already done so.
+Make sure your name and Field Notes link are included on our shared class Field Notes page.

-Your Field Notes can include your navigation map, observations from testing, screenshots, questions, code, discoveries, or failed experiments.
+Your notes can include your sitemap, user flow, wireframe, observations from testing, screenshots, questions, code, discoveries, or failed experiments.

 ---

-## 4. Bring Something Back
+## 5. Bring Something Back

-As you move through the web this week, notice navigation.
+As you move through the web this week, pay attention to **navigation**.

-Find **one example of navigation that does something interesting**.
+Find one example of navigation that does something interesting.

 It might be: